zine-eddine303/obsidian-notes/Study Notes/Video notes/The future of work.md

 ### Create your own process
 Tailor what you learn to your unique lifestyle and situation
 ### Contribute to true education by passing it down
+Give people education that they cant get in schools, also teaching something makes you understand it in more perspectives
+### True education is about discovery, not memorization
+You dive into something that interests you and discover it, it's not being told of forced to do something that you don't like or that don't care about that serves a goal that you didn't choose to pursue.

+### With writing and thinking:
+You attract like-minded people
+### With marketing and sales:
+You understand the minds of your customers so you can solve your own problems and create a solution for them that they will benefit from them (win win situation).
+Then you pursuade them that you option is better.
+And if it's not better, that doesn't make it a scam, it's just a product that needs to be improved.
+### With entrepreneurship
+You make your product or solution better and profitable

+	18:19